 If you don’t try you’ll never succeed.

-Dr. John Gottman is a practicing Clinical Psychologist, internationally acclaimed relationship researcher, author, and supporter of mutually fulfilling relationships extraordinaire.
+Dr. John Gottman is a practicing Clinical Psychologist, internationally acclaimed relationship researcher, author, and supporter of mutually fulfilling, mutually empowering relationships.